The Greenhouse Initiative

 The Greenhouse Initiative is an incubator/accelerator for environmentally-focused collegiate social entrepreneurs.
 The Ecology Center and Sambazon select the top 4 student startups from universities across the country.
-The finalists each receive a stipend as well as a year-long mentorship in order to advance their efforts on campus and in the community.
+The finalists each receive a stipend as well as a semester-long mentorship in order to advance their efforts on campus and in the community.
 The program culminates in an impactful experience that provides the students the support, network, and skills necessary to continue their work.
 This year’s deadline is November 14th, so apply today!

 The Greenhouse Initiative 2019 Finalists